xhayper/RandomCardAttribute/README.md

 A mod for Inscryption where it randomize your card's attribute on battle.

+## Note
+- Act 2 and Act 3 randomization is disabled by default, Enable it in config file.

 ## Installation (game, automated)

 This is the recommended way to install this plugin on the game.